TasvirChi/platform-install-packages/doc/drop-folder-setup-in-kaltura.md

 * Login the sftp from filezilla

-  And upload a video file, it will be uploaded to **/opt/kaltura/web/content/blackyboy**
+  And upload a video file, it will be uploaded to **/opt/borhan/web/content/blackyboy**

-  After Completing upload it wait's for 10 seconds and it will move to KMC Content TAB and Start to convert it Using      Transcoding profile Which we have created.
+  After Completing upload it wait's for 10 seconds and it will move to BMC Content TAB and Start to convert it Using      Transcoding profile Which we have created.

   We can see the Progress of uploading from (Drop folder) Under Content TAB